 The Interstate Highway 35W (IH 35W) Corridor through Tarrant County (Texas) is one of the oldest, most highly congested, demand-critical, and mobility-constrained corridors in the Fort Worth region.
 The NTE 3A-3B project, completed in July 2018, provides 10 miles of managed lanes on the IH-35W and upgrades to the interchange with the IH-820 in Fort Worth, which also connects to the NTE 1-2 Managed Lanes Project on the IH-820.
 Six miles of the Project (segment 3A) were developed under the P3 concession, while four miles (segment 3B) were developed by TxDOT through a Design-Bid-Build procurement and transferred to the concessionaire to operate & maintain.

-In August 2019, the project company financed a $900 million change order with TxDOT to develop Segment 3C, an additional 7 miles of Managed Lanes and upgrades to the free lanes on IH 35W north from the 3B project.
-The financing included an additional $160 million with MINAII funding $20 million.
+In August 2019, the Project Company financed a $900 million change order with TxDOT to develop Segment 3C, an additional 7 miles of Managed Lanes and upgrades to the free lanes on IH 35W north from the 3B Project.
+The financing included an additional equity ticket of $160 million with MINA II funding $20 million.

-In 2016 the Dallas Police and Fire Pension System decided to exit its infrastructure assets and agreed to sell its units to the other members.
-Meridiam Infrastructure NTE 3A/3B LLC increased its stake by 3.55% in MI NTE 3A/3B, bringing the total to 17.49%.
+In 2016, the Dallas Police and Fire Pension System decided to exit its investments in infrastructure assets and agreed to sell its units to the other members.
+Meridiam increased its stake by 3.55% in the Project Company, bringing the total to 17.49%.